Gum Spring Creek Restoration

 At Reflection Riding, conservation and restoration are at the heart of everything we do.
-As part of our ongoing commitment to environmental stewardship, we’re excited to announce that we’re undertaking a significant streambank restoration project on Gum Spring Creek.
-This critical work is part of our broader effort to ensure that our natural spaces are preserved for future generations while also providing healthier habitats for native wildlife.
+As part of our ongoing commitment to environmental stewardship, we’re undertaking a significant streambank restoration project on Gum Spring Creek.
+This stream, met with years of stormwater rushes and degradation, became susceptible to erosion and sediment runoff.
+To secure our natural landscape and pathways, we adopted a project to restore the stream’s health and vitality.
+This critical work remains part of a broader effort to ensure that our natural spaces are preserved for future generations while also providing healthier habitats for native wildlife.

 The restoration work on Gum Spring Creek involves stabilizing the streambank to prevent further erosion, improving water quality, and enhancing the overall habitat along the creek.
 This project has been carefully planned and approved under an Aquatic Resource Alteration Permit (ARAP), ensuring that our methods meet all environmental standards.
 Additionally, the Tennessee Historical Commission has reviewed and approved our plans, recognizing the importance of preserving both the natural and historical integrity of this area.
 The overall process includes repairing the stream beds with rocks to divert water from further erosion, in addition to establishing native plants along the stream bed.